- Best Things to Do in Santorini

 - Santorini Volcano and Thirassia Islands Tour – Visit the volcanic island of Nea Kameni, swim in the Palea Kameni, and explore the traditional village of Manolas on the island of Thirassia.
 8 hours.

-The 15 Best Museums, Galleries, Archaeological, and Cultural Sites in Santorini
+The 15 Best Museums, Galleries, Archaeological, & Cultural Sites in Santorini

 1. Archaeological Site of Akrotiri – Akrotiri